Greenstand/greenstand-documentation/user-guides/walletapihow.md

 Note the `state` of that trust: `requested`.
 Also note the `id` of that trust.

-2. Alice reads that same trust object with this request:
+Second, Alice reads that same trust object with this request:
 ```
 Method: GET
 Path: /wallet/trust_relationships?limit=99&state=requested